Even With This Crisis It's A Market Of Stocks

 REITs Have Been Especially Hard-Hit, But Not All REITs

-Digital Realty Trust (DLR.PK) is a datacenter REIT that has remained popular and significantly overvalued.
+Digital Realty (DLR) is a datacenter REIT that has remained popular and significantly overvalued.
 Not all stocks even in the same asset class are performing the same.

 Digital Realty Trust